Dog Breeds Directory:

 • Distinctive Face: Their distinctive appearance includes a pushed-in nose, loose, saggy skin, and a furrowed brow, giving them a unique expression.

-Temperament and Personality Despite their tough exterior, Bulldogs are known for their gentle and affectionate nature.
+Despite their tough exterior, Bulldogs are known for their gentle and affectionate nature.
 They are typically calm, courageous, and friendly, making them excellent family pets.
-Bulldogs are particularly known for their strong bond with children.
+Bulldogs can develop a strong bond with children.

 Training and Exercise Needs